vietanhlehuu/cnames/README.md

 3.  **Reload the Extension in Chrome:**
     - Go back to `chrome://extensions`.
-    - Find the "React Components Inspector" extension card.
+    - Find the "React Component Names" extension card.
     - Click the reload icon (a circular arrow) on the extension card.

 The extension will now use your new custom trigger key.